-I dug through some recent photos and came up with this one from a few months ago when I was recovering from shoulder surgery and The Maestro had pneumonia.
+I dug through some recent photos and came up with this one from a few months ago when I was recovering from shoulder surgery and my husband had pneumonia.
 What a fun time that was!
 But, you can at least get an idea of the old wall color, bedding, sheer curtains, and a small glimpse of the wall decor.

 When we moved into this house the (tiny) master bedroom was really the least offensive room in the house as far as paint color and carpeting.
-I mean, compared to Bria and Chloe’s bedroom and Sophia’s bedroom, it was downright gorgeous.
+Compared to the other bedrooms it was downright gorgeous.